ebdrup/json-schema-benchmark/README.md

 This test suite uses the official JSON-schema test suite, but it uses it to test the speed of validators.

-This also means, that if a validator does not pass the official test suite, it will show up in these results (below).
+This also means, that if a validator does not pass a chosen subset of the official test suite, it will show up in these results (below).
-A few of the tests have been disabled for speed testing, because almost none of the validators implement these more obscure parts of the spec.

 This benchmark is using  the `benchmark` module to gain statistically significant results.